KWARC/openmathmap/WebService/README.md

 openmathmap
 =======
-The directory contains relevant files for the webservice.
+The directory contains relevant files for the webservice and a pom.xml file for building.
-MathService.war is a precompiled WebArchive optimized for use with Apache Tomcat 6.
 Relevant source and data files can be found in src/ and data/ respectively.